Wildsong/arctic/flexlm/README.md

 # flexlm

+2024-04-10 Updated for 2023 FlexLM and switched from CentOS 7 to Rocky Linux 9 in build stage.
 2023-03-10 Converted from waitress to bjoern
-2023-03-09
-This used to be a separate project called "arctic-monitor", today I rolled it into Arctic
+2023-03-09 This used to be a separate project called "arctic-monitor", today I rolled it into Arctic

 * I tried running this container on Windows Desktop (in a Linux docker) and it could not connect to the real license server.
 Whatever.
 Weird use case anyway.
 * I tried to use Debian 11 in stage 2 and failed.
 Sticking with Centos.